 After Effects can import 3D image files saved in Softimage PIC, RLA, RPF, and Electric Image EI format.
-These 3D image files contain red, green, blue, and alpha (RGBA) channels, as well as auxiliary channels with optional information, such as z depth, object IDs, texture coordinates, and more.
-When you use the Vanishing Point feature in Photoshop Extended, you can choose File > Export For After Effects CS3 (.vpe) to save the results as a collection of PNG files (one for each plane) and a .vpe file that describes the geometry of the scene.
-After Effects uses the information in the .vpe file to re-create the scene as a composition containing a camera layer and one perspective-corrected 3D layer for each PNG file.
-Additionally, you can export one or more frames of a 3D model from Adobe Photoshop Extended as PSD files and then import them into After Effects.

-With RLA and RPF files, all of the auxiliary channels are included in a single file.
+These 3D image files contain red, green, blue, and alpha

+(RGBA) channels, as well as auxiliary channels with optional information, such as z depth, object IDs, texture coordinates, and more.

 Softimage PIC files have a corresponding ZPIC file that contains the z-depth channel information.
 Although you can't import a ZPIC file, you can access the additional channel information as long as the ZPIC file is stored in the same folder as the imported PIC file.

-Similarly, Electric Image (EI) files can now have associated EIZ files with z-depth channel data.
+Similarly, Electric Image (EI) files can have associated EIZ files with z-depth channel data.
 Just as with ZPIC files, you cannot import EIZ files into After Effects; instead, you simply store them in the same folder as the EI files.
 For information about creating EIZ files, see your Electric Image documentation.